British Band: Defeat

-On 21 July 1832, Illinois and Wisconsin militia men under the command of Generals Henry Dodge and James D. Henry caught up with Black Hawk's British Band near present-day Sauk City, Wisconsin.Cole, Harry Ellsworth, ed.
+On 21 July 1832, Illinois and Wisconsin militia men under the command of Generals Henry Dodge and James D. Henry caught up with Black Hawk's British Band near present-day Sauk City, Wisconsin.

-A Standard History of Sauk County, Wisconsin: Volume I, Chicago: Lewis Publishing Co., 1918, pp. 170–171.
-Available online via The State of Wisconsin Collection, University of Wisconsin.
 The clash became known as the Battle of Wisconsin Heights.
 Militarily, the battle was devastating for Black Hawk's band of warriors; including those who drowned during the melee, casualty estimates climbed as high as 70.
 Despite the relatively high casualties the battle did allow much of the Band, including many women and children, to escape across the Wisconsin River.

 The militia regrouped at Fort Blue Mounds and picked up Black Hawk's trail again on 28 July near Spring Green, Wisconsin.
 When they finally caught up with the British Band, it would lead to the decisive clash of the war at Bad Axe.
 At the mouth of the Bad Axe River, hundreds of men, women and children would be killed by pursuing soldiers, their Indian allies, and a U.S. gunboat.